Theory and modeling of light-matter interactions in chemistry: current and future: Introduction

 Despite the attractive applications of strong light-matter interaction, there are many open questions and fundamental problems about the mechanisms of physics and chemistry mediated by the strong light-matter interaction.
-The experimental progress should be complemented by theoretical advances.
-Progress in understanding the coupling between photons and elementary quasiparticles (plasmons, phonons, and excitons) in materials requires a generalized treatment of photons as one of the core degrees of freedom (DOFs) in light-matter interaction.
-Unfortunately, the strong light-matter interaction is fundamentally a multiscale and multiphysics problem that involves multiple interactions between many DOFs and their interplay with environments across different spatial and time scales.
+The experimental progress should be complemented by theoretical advances that can offer atomistic insights into the problems that are not accessible by experiments alone.
+Progress in understanding the coupling between photons and elementary quasiparticles (plasmons, phonons, and excitons) in materials requires a generalized treatment of photons as one of the core DOFs in light-matter interactions.
+Unfortunately, the strong light-matter interaction is fundamentally a multiscale and multiphysics problem that involves multiple interactions between many DOFs and their complex interplay with environments across different spatial and time scales.
 The traditional perturbation methods in the weak coupling regime are not applicable to the strong coupling regime, making it urgent to develop new theoretical and modeling techniques, especially multiscale methods, to understand and ultimately predict strong light-matter interaction-mediated physics and chemistry.

 This perspective reviews recent theoretical efforts toward understanding the underlying mechanisms of plasmon and polariton chemistry due to the complex light-matter interactions and discusses our thoughts on future work.
 The article is structured as follows: Section~\ref{sec:basics} introduces the framework and basic mathematical structure of molecular quantum electrodynamics theory (QED), Section~\ref{SEC:PLASMON} explores the theoretical development in simulating plasmonic cavities and their strong interactions with molecules, Section~\ref{SEC:POLARITON} surveys recent progress in polariton chemistry in Fabry-Pérot-like cavities, and Section~\ref{SEC:CONCLUSION} concludes the discussion and provides a final perspective on future work in all realms of strong light-matter interaction.